Supermodel (Jill Sobule song): Background

 The video was filmed in July 1995 over the course of the 24th and 25th; Sobule had to cancel two tour dates as the director was only available to work on the video over these two dates.
 Sobule sought control over the video's direction, in which she opted to satirize the 1976 supernatural horror film Carrie.
 In the video, Sobule takes on a similar role to the film's title character, as she portrays a school outcast that has supernatural powers.
 The video's only reference to Clueless is a brief introductory scene featuring two of the film's characters, Cher and Di, walking to class.
 According to Sobule, Lava Records was unhappy that she did not incorporate more of the film's fashion into the video.
-In 2020, Sobule acknowledged that she felt not tying the song's video to the movie was a mistake.
+In 2020, Sobule said not tying the song's video to Clueless was a mistake.

 Synopsis

 The video starts with a brief scene from the film Clueless, in which characters Cher and Di walk side-by-side to class while talking on their cell phones.
 The video then cuts to Sobule portraying an outcast named Jill White, who is intentionally tripped by a group of gossiping girls in the school hallway.
 As the first verse begins, the video intercuts between scenes of Sobule performing with a band on stage and her character using supernatural powers to start the fire sprinklers above the group of girls.
 The video then cuts to White daydreaming about a boy during class.
 After being scolded by her teacher for doing so, she uses her supernatural powers to throw him across the classroom.
 As the video continues to intercut between scenes of Sobule playing with her band, the video depicts an advertisement for a "Supermodel of the Future" contest and White finds out she was nominated as a contestant.
 As the song's bridge begins, the video cuts to the contest in the school's gymnasium, where it is revealed that White won.
 As she is crowned, however, another student dumps a hidden bucket of blood onto White.
 In retaliation, White uses her supernatural powers to lock the doors of the gymnasium and set the school on fire.